cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/user-roles.md

 ### Organization Owner

 An Organization Owner is the administrator for a customer organization within the Cobalt app.
 In the UI, you see this role as “Owner.”
-An Organization Owner may also be a [Pentest Team Member](#pentest-team-member).

 An Organization Owner has the following **permissions**: